kobayashi1987/capstone/README.md

 	•	Slippage and Commission: Factor in transaction costs and slippage for realistic results.
 	•	Data Preprocessing: Handle missing data, adjust for splits/dividends, and normalize data if necessary.

-3. Incorporate Risk Management Tools
+3. Incorporate Risk Management Tools: Done

    1. Position Sizing Based on Risk Percentage: Calculate the position size based on the percentage of capital at risk.
    2. Stop-Loss Orders: Automatically sell a position when it reaches a certain price.